-WHEREAS, USACE has determined that the Work Items (Appendix A) constitute multiple "Undertakings", as defined by 54 U.S.C. § 300320 and 36 CFR § 800.16(y), that may affect properties listed in or eligible for listing on the National Register of Historic Places (NRHP) pursuant to 36 CFR Part 60 (historic properties) and/or properties having religious and cultural significance to Tribes including sites that may contain human remains and/or associated cultural items; and criteria of adverse effect, respectively, because the scope and programmatic nature of MRL features make it unreasonable to identify historic properties or determine the effects of site-specific Work Items at this time; and
+WHEREAS, USACE has determined that the Work Items in Appendix A constitute multiple "Undertakings", as defined by 54 U.S.C. § 300320 and 36 CFR § 800.16(y), that may affect properties listed in or eligible for listing on the National Register of Historic Places (NRHP) pursuant to 36 CFR Part 60 (historic properties) and/or properties having religious and cultural significance to Tribes including sites that may contain human remains and/or associated cultural items, but that there are no Tribal Lands [as defined in 36 CFR § 800.16(x)] within the MRL levee alignment; and

-WHEREAS, in accordance with 36 C.F.R. §§ 800.4(b)(2) and 800.5(a)(3), USACE has elected to use a phased process to conduct identification and evaluation of historic properties, and for application of the
+WHEREAS, in accordance with 36 C.F.R. §§ 800.4(b)(2) and 800.5(a)(3), USACE has elected to use a phased process to conduct identification and evaluation of historic properties, and for application of the criteria of adverse effect, respectively, because the scope and programmatic nature of MRL features make it unreasonable to identify historic properties or determine the effects of site-specific Work Items at this time; and

-WHEREAS, as USACE cannot fully determine at this time how these Undertakings may affect historic properties, the location of historic properties, or their significance and character, USACE has elected to negotiate a Agreement in consultation with stakeholders, as provided for in 36 CFR § 800.14(b)(1)(ii), to govern the implementation of this series of Undertakings and fulfill its obligations under Section 106 of the NHPA including the resolution of adverse effects for these Undertakings; and
+WHEREAS, as USACE cannot fully determine at this time how these Undertakings may affect historic properties, the location of historic properties, or their significance and character, USACE has elected to negotiate an Agreement in consultation with stakeholders, as provided for in 36 CFR § 800.14(b)(1)(ii), and 800.14(b)(2) to govern the implementation of this series of Undertakings and fulfill its obligations under Section 106 of the NHPA including the resolution of adverse effects for these Undertakings; and